meltemod/mysite/content/authors/admin/_index.md

 - Visitors
 ---

+I am a computational social scientist at [Pew Research Center](https://www.pewresearch.org/)'s [Data Labs](https://www.pewresearch.org/methods/about-data-labs/) Team.
+I previously worked as a postdoctoral researcher of Sociology and Computational Social Science at [Indiana University Bloomington, the Department of Sociology](https://sociology.indiana.edu/index.html).

-My research focuses on studying behavior from a social network perspective, with particular areas of interest in health behaviors and social interaction in online platforms.
+My research focuses on studying behavior from a social network perspective, with particular areas of interest in social interaction in online platforms and health behaviors.

+I received my MA and PhD in Sociology from the [University of Arizona](https://sociology.arizona.edu/), and by BA and MA in Economics from [Boğaziçi University](https://econ.boun.edu.tr/).